arabog/ALX-Study-1/Readme.md

 }
 ```

-Beware of one common source of bugs - always use the comparison operator == in comparisons, and not the assignment operator =.
-If you don't, the if conditional check will always be true, unless the argument is 0, for example if you do:
+Beware of one common source of bugs - always use the comparison operator `==` in comparisons, and not the assignment operator `=`.
+If you don't, the `if` conditional check will always be `true`, unless the argument is `0`, for example if you do:

 ```
 int a = 0;